akhila-s-rao/predictions-for-edge-enabled-dash/README.md

 git clone https://github.com/akhila-s-rao/machine-learning-for-edge-enabled-dash.git
 ```
 The dataset linked above contains both the raw dataset and the pre-processed data that we used for our machine learning.
-If you would like to run the machine learning scripts place the folder "Data" obtained from the google drive link into the cloned machine-learning-for-edge-enabled-dash directory for the machine learning scripts to be able to access them.
+If you would like to run the machine learning scripts place the folder "data" obtained from the google drive link into the cloned machine-learning-for-edge-enabled-dash directory for the machine learning scripts to be able to access them.

 Reference
 =======